ramosrenzo/COVID-LLM/README.md

 ```

 ### Run Data Preprocessing and Get Embeddings
 The build script `run_data.py` handles data preprocessing and generates embeddings from the LLMs.
 Preprocessed data and model embeddings are stored in the `data/input` folder.
 If Git LFS is not installed, then this script is necessary to run for DNABERT, DNABERT-2, and GROVER before moving on to the classifer stage.
-The embeddings for AAM was uploaded normally so this section is not necessary.
+The embeddings for AAM was uploaded in the standard way so this section is not necessary.
 Use a target argument to specify which LLM to run:

 - `dnabert` - Runs DNABERT.